 In Coaldale, we value your business and we know what it contributes to our community.
 We're committed to making sure your decision to invest here is always paying dividends.

 Offsite Levies & Industrial Land

 Coaldale's steady population and business community growth is supported by off-site levy rates that make developing new commercial and residential areas an attractive opportunity.
 At $85,500 per hectare, Coaldale's rates are substantially lower than nearby Lethbridge at $281,000.
 This difference of almost $200,000/hectare means that developers in Town start with a price advantage of over $13 MILLION DOLLARS per quarter section, which in turn can translate into substantially lower lot prices, making developing in Coaldale profitable for the developer while also remaining very affordable for the buyer.

 Interested in growing your business with us?
 Consider a lot in Coaldale's rapidly growing industrial park.
-With lots less than 10 minutes from competitors in Lethbridge, Coaldale's land is attractively priced at $144,000/acre, about half the cost of comparably serviced lots in nearby Sherring Industrial park available for $299,500/acre.
+With lots less than 10 minutes from competitors in Lethbridge, Coaldale's land is attractively priced at $185,000/acre, substantially less than the cost of comparably serviced lots in nearby Sherring Industrial park available for $299,500/acre.
 Cheaper land, comparably serviced, and located on major transportation networks in a growing community with a substantially lower crime rate - the opportunity speaks for itself.